-As of 31 December 2019, the percentage of women in the Supervisory Board was unchanged at 33.3 % (compared with the previous-year reference date).
-After the appointment of Marcus Schulte on 1 January 2019, the composition of the Management Board remained unchanged in the remainder of the year, and the percentage of women in the Management Board continues to be 0 %.
-The Supervisory Board continues to undertake to take account of the underrepresented gender for appointing subsequent persons to the Management Board (assuming appropriate suitability and qualifications).
-However, in view of the durations of the service agreements of the members of the Management Board which are due to run at least until May 2021, and also in view of the fact that Marcus Schulte joined the Management Board as of 1 January 2019 following a two-year phase of familiarisation, any change to the existing situation in the immediate future can only be managed to a limited extent.
-For further details regarding the diversity strategy, please refer to the governance statement in accordance with section 289f HGB printed in the annual report 2019.
+As of 31 December 2020, the percentage of women in the Supervisory Board was unchanged at 33.3 % (compared with the previous-year reference date).
+The composition of the Management Board remained unchanged in the remainder of the year, and the percentage of women in the Management Board continues to be 0 %.
+The Supervisory Board continues to pursue the aim of giving specific recognition to the underrepresented gender, on the assumption of equivalent suitability and skills, when appointing persons to existing vacancies in the Management Board or when increasing the number of persons on the Management Board.
+In view of the prolongations of the appointments of Thomas Köntgen, Andreas Schenk and Marcus Schulte which have been carried out with a view to the necessary personnel stability and further sustainable development of pbb, any change to the existing situation in the near future can only be managed to a limited extent.
+For further details regarding the diversity strategy, please refer to the governance statement in accordance with section 289f HGB printed in the annual report 2020.